ministryofjustice/moj-frontend/docs/get-started/installing-with-npm.md

 ---
 layout: layouts/get-started.njk
-title: Installing MOJ Frontend with NPM
+title: Installing MoJ Frontend with NPM
 ---

 ## Requirements

-To use MOJ Frontend with NPM you must:
+To use MoJ Frontend with NPM you must:

 1. Install the long-term support (LTS) version of [Node.js](https://nodejs.org/en/), which includes NPM.
 The minimum version of Node required is 4.2.0.